plato2000/operations-puppet-drmf/README.md

 # Warning

-This module is not work in progress and not guranteed to be stable.
+This module a work in progress and is not guranteed to be stable.
 Please do not use it at the moment.

 # Description